Float in Project Management: Definition, Types, Benefits, and Examples

 Float and the Critical Path Method (CPM)

-Float is closely connected to the concept of the Critical Path.
+In project management, float is closely connected to the concept of the critical path.

-The Critical Path is defined as the longest sequence of dependent tasks in a project.
-By adding up the duration of all tasks within the Critical Path, we can calculate how long it will take to complete the project.
+The critical path is defined as the longest sequence of dependent tasks in a project.
+By adding up the duration of all tasks within the critical path from its start date, we can calculate how long it will take to complete the project.

-Critical Path Methods (CPM) values important for calculating float
+Important Critical Path Method (CPM) values for calculating float

 • Early start (ES) — the earliest point at which you can start an activity,